 And these 2 options are:

-- Being a slave today and be a king tomorrow
+1. Being a slave today and be a king tomorrow

-- Being a king today and be a slave tomorrow
+2. Being a king today and be a slave tomorrow

 This decision is not taken by anybody except you.
 You can either decide to not spend the profits in the business and always re-invest it and grow the business on time or spend the profits now and make the business stagnant.

 You will have to choose one as you cannot eat your cake and have it.
 Picture where you want the business to be in the next few years and how much you want it to worth financially and plan ahead on how you will get there.
 If you want to have another branch in a short while plan for it.

 8. Connect with the Rich Buyers

 Connecting with rich people in Nigeria can also make you make more profit from this business as you can sell your elubo to them at increased prices.
 You just need to connect with one rich person.
 If you treat him or her well she will introduce you to her friends which means more profits into your business for you.

 Elubo business in Nigeria can be a profitable business for you if you are very industrious and you are willing to try new things as regards the food business in Nigeria.
 Start the business now if you are passionate about it and watch it prosper beyond limits.